 Why Are LBOs Performed?

-The biggest reason leveraged buyouts are popular with private equity investors is because very little capital is required up-front in order to conduct the transaction, thereby protecting investors from a large amount of financial exposure.
-If things go bad in the future with the transaction, it is the target company that is stuck with the debt.
+The biggest reason leveraged buyouts are a popular financial model with private equity investors is because very little capital is required up-front in order to conduct the transaction, thereby protecting investors from a large amount of financial exposure.
+If things go bad in the future with the financial modeling transaction, it is the target company that is stuck with the debt.
 Of course, that doesn’t mean that the acquiring company is shielded from loss; there is the possibility of lawsuits from shareholders, which is not an entirely uncommon outcome in the dog-eat-dog business world.

 When Is an LBO Employed?